Pylons/pyramid/docs/glossary.rst

      encoding, and other functions.
 See `WSGI.org <http://wsgi.org>`_ or `PyPI <http://python.org/pypi>`_ to find middleware for your application.
+  Pipeline
+    The :term:`Paste` term for a single configuration of a WSGI server, a WSGI application, with a set of middleware in-between. mod_wsgi
+    An `Apache module <http://code.google.com/p/modwsgi/>`_ for hosting
+    Python WSGI applications.
   Zope
     `The Z Object Publishing Framework <http://zope.org>`_.
 The granddaddy of Python web frameworks.